Load Bearing Wall Removal Cost

 Before the Job

-• A structural engineer will carry out a survey on the wall to calculate the correct measurements for your supporting RSJ beam.
-They will also check the wall for any cables or pipes before the demolition begins.
+- Initial Inspection - A structural engineer will carry out a survey on the wall to calculate the correct measurements for your supporting RSJ beam.

 During the Job

-• They will then lift the RSJ into position on the padstones to the height and placement specified by the structural engineer's calculations.
+- Install Padstones and RSJ - Padstones are fitted, and the RSJ will be put into position on the padstones to the height and placement specified by the structural engineer's calculations, ensuring it is level.

 After the Job

-• Finally, they will re-plaster the ceiling and any parts of wall that are exposed and then you can decorate the room as you wish.
+- Replastering and Finishing - Your plasterer can then re-plaster the ceiling and any parts of wall that are exposed, leaving you to decorate the room as you wish.

 Can I Remove a Load Bearing Wall Myself?